What I Learned From The Young Women Of Kyrgyzstan

 I arrived into Kyrgyzstan at about 4:50 am in the morning and was immediately pulled out of the line and cleared through customs as a member of the foreign media covering the Games.
 With this level of efficiency, I exited into the waiting area expecting someone to hold up a sign with my name.
 To my slight embarrassment, and perhaps because I let my ego jump ahead of itself, no one was waiting for me.
 Trying not to look the part of the fool, I did another casual scan of all the name people holding the name cards and still found nothing.

 When my data kicked in, I reluctantly dialed one of my contacts (I never want to call anyone at 5 am).
 After a few rings, she picked up and apologetically assured me that one of her colleagues would find me shortly.
-And surely enough, two girls dressed in red and white jumpsuits appeared like bunny rabbits and enthusiastically introduced themselves to me with names I could not repeat.
-Along with smiles that were way too big for 5 am, they brought me to another area of the airport and handed me off to another volunteer, whose name I had never heard before, but sounded suspiciously like the other two.
+And surely enough, two girls dressed in red and white jumpsuits appeared like bunny rabbits and enthusiastically introduced themselves to me with names so foreign I couldn’t hope to say it back accurately.
+Along with smiles that were way too big for 5 am, they brought me to another area of the airport and handed me off to another volunteer, whose name but certainly different but sounded suspiciously like the other two.

 Have You Even Slept?

-“How many hours did you sleep?” would be the first question I’d ask them each morning when they greeted me brightly, but with just a droop in their eyes that hinted at only a couple of hours of sleep.
-This was ridiculous, but I could imagine the logistic nightmare for these two media organizers to coordinate for the 500 journalists that would descend up the Games over the next week.
+“How many hours did you sleep?” would be the first question I’d ask them each morning when they greeted me brightly, despite the slight droop in their eyes that hinted at only a couple of hours of sleep.
+This was ridiculous, but I could imagine the logistical nightmare for these two media organizers to coordinate for the 500 journalists that would descend up the Games over the next week.

 Are You On Instagram?